 Field-hunting tip

-Look in pegmatites country — that is the host setting where vigezzite typically forms.
+Look in pegmatites country, the host setting where vigezzite typically forms.
 If you start seeing monazite, kyanite, garnet in float, you are in the right ground.
 Field specimens usually show a prismatic crystals, radial aggregates habit, so train your eye for that shape before scanning the outcrop.